matt-handy/TheAllCommander/README.md

 activate_rdp <username> -> sets up Remote Desktop access on windows platforms, as well as a chisel reverse tunnel to the server
 	Only supported by C++ daemons at present.

+#Near Term Project Goals
+Currently the project makes a superficial attempt to mimic DNS traffic.
+This needs to be augmented to truly comply with the DNS protocol to provide more effective modeling.

 # Default Commands
-Sometimes it is desireable for daemons to automatically execute commands without human interaction on connecting for the first time with the home server.
+Sometimes it is desirable for daemons to automatically execute commands without human interaction on connecting for the first time with the home server.
 The configuration file element "hub.cmd.defaults" can be used to specify a file that contains commands to be sent automatically.
 There are several tags, and an example is included the "test" directory.
+This functionality is controlled with the configuration flag: hub.cmd.defaults=test\\default_commands

+The tags within the default commands file are as follows.
+The tag proceeds commands which will be executed.
 :all -> Applies to all daemons connecting :user-<username> -> Applies to all users matching this username.
 For example, all Administrator sessions might wish to execute higher level persistence establishment
 :hostname-<hostname> -> Applies to all daemons on a host.
 Useful if there is some steps necessary to enable commanding on a particular